Skip to content

 ← All guides

-How to take Tesla Arcade favourites like Boomerang Fu and Vampire Survivors and turn them into full party experiences at home.
+How to turn portable favourites like Boomerang Fu and Vampire Survivors into full party-night experiences on a Switch, Steam Deck, or PC.

-Quick local co-op games in the car are fun, but they really come alive in a living room or holiday rental when everyone has a controller.
-This guide looks at how to turn games like Boomerang Fu or Vampire Survivors into full party-night experiences on portable consoles, Steam Deck, or a compact PC plugged into a TV, plus a few travel setup tips for playing wherever you land.
+Quick co-op games are fun on a handheld, but they come alive in a living room or a holiday rental when everyone has a controller.
+This guide covers how to turn games like Boomerang Fu and Vampire Survivors into full party nights on portable consoles, a Steam Deck, or a small PC plugged into a TV, plus a few travel setup tips for playing wherever you land.

 Boomerang Fu